mlukjanska/testing-cheatsheet/README.md

 ### Security testing

+#### Checklists and how-tos
+- [Cheatsheet God](https://github.com/OlivierLaflamme/Cheatsheet-God) - a collection of resources, scripts and easy to follow how-to's for OSCP and general penetration testing.

+#### Tools
 - [Tracy](https://github.com/nccgroup/tracy) - A pentesting tool designed to assist with finding all sinks and sources of a web application and display these results in a digestible manner.
 - [Burp Suite](https://portswigger.net/burp/communitydownload) - Burp Suite Community Edition is a feature-limited set of manual tools for exploring web security.
 Proxy your HTTPS traffic, edit and repeat requests, decode data, and more.
 - [Requestly](https://requestly.io/) - Setup redirects, modify headers, switch hosts, insert user scripts, cancel requests and much more.